Seemavij/shanaya/README.md

 Epic 3 User Stories

 .
 As a shopper, I want to be able to easily enter my payment details so that I can purchase my chosen items.

 .
 As a shopper, I want to see confirmation that my payment has gone through successfully and that my purchase is being sent to the correct address so that I know it has been done correctly

 .
 As a shopper I want Shanaya to send me an email so that I can keep confirmation of purchase for my own records.

 * Epic 4 Allauth User Stories
 ----------------------
 .
-As a new user, I want to be able to sign up easily and intuitively .
+As a new user, I want to be able to sign up easily and intuitively

+.
 As a returning user, I want to be able to log in easily.

 .
 As a user, I want to be able to log out of the site safely and easily.

 .
-As a developer, I want to ensure the forms are all the same style and look good on all devices .
+As a developer, I want to ensure the forms are all the same style and look good on all devices.

+.
 As a developer I want accounts to be secure with email confirmation.

 * Epic 5 - Profile Page
 ---------------------
 .
-As a user, I want to be able to access a profile page so that I can see my order details .
-As a user, I want to see what donations I have made in the past .
+As a user, I want to be able to access a profile page so that I can see my order details.

+.
+As a user, I want to see what donations I have made in the past.

+.
 As a user, I want to be able to update my details if I have to add a new address.

 * Epic 6 - Blog
 ----------------
 .
-As a site user I want to be able to see where the money from the site is being sent so I can feel good about my purchases .
-As a site owner I want to easily be able to add blog entries onto the Site .
-As a site owner I want to be able to edit my blog posts so that I can make corrections easily .
+As a site user I want to be able to see where the money from the site is being sent so I can feel good about my purchases.

+.
+As a site owner I want to easily be able to add blog entries onto the Site.

+.
+As a site owner I want to be able to edit my blog posts so that I can make corrections easily.

+.
 As a site owner I want to be able to delete blog posts as necessary.

 .
 As a site owner I want to be the only one who can create edit and delete blog posts.

 * Epic 7 - Reviews